harness/developer-hub/docs/security-testing-orchestration/drafts/blackduckhub.md

 <!-- =============================================================================

 ### Security step settings
-To set up a $PRODUCT scan, add a Build (CI) or a SecurityTests stage to your pipeline.
+To set up a Black Duck Open Hub scan, add a Build (CI) or a SecurityTests stage to your pipeline.
 Then add a Security scan step to the stage and configure it as described below.

 :::note
 Add each setting to the *Settings* field in the Run step UI, or configure the pipeline YAML as shown in the following example.
 Refer to each section for the YAML keys to use.